calyxir/www/content/post/one-year.md

 and of course, integrated with `fud`.

-## New Optimization Pass: Register Unsharing
+## Control-Directed Optimizations: Register Unsharing

+Calyx's strength is in its ability to represent *both* the structure and the control flow of a hardware accelerator.
+Apart from simplifying the design of frontends, this also enables unique new optimizations that we've termed control-directed hardware optimizations.
+These optimizations are truly unique to Calyx---the compiler needs to have both an understanding of the control flow and the structural representation to implement them.

+One such optimization is register unsharing.
-Yes you read that right, _unsharing_.
+Yes you read that right, *unsharing*.
 But please hold your ire for a moment, I promise there is a method to my madness.
-The Calyx compiler already has optimization passes to share computation resources such as registers and adders.
-This pass does the opposite for registers: if a single register has independent uses then the pass separates each of the uses into their own unique register without changing the program semantics.

-At first blush, this seems like non-sense.
-For one, what is the point of either the resource sharing pass or the register unsharing pass if they undo each other?
-Why have both?
-And, secondly, isn't sharing resources good?
-Why would we want to use _more_ registers?
+In compilers like LLVM (and Calyx), register allocation (or register sharing) passes aim to reduce the usage of registers in a hardware design.
+Owing to the multi-objective design space, certain hardware designs, such as ones targeting FPGAs may want to do the opposite---use more registers in order to simplify other circuitry.

-These are valid and reasonable concerns; however we must remember that in the world of hardware there are always trade-offs.
-When thinking about sharing and unsharing we really ought to be thinking of a trade-off between computational units/resources and control wiring.
-Sharing reduces the resources a given design requires however it does so at the cost of increasing the wiring complexity and the control structures needed to arbitrate access to the shared resources.
+Sharing reduces the resources a given design requires; however, it does so at the cost of increasing the wiring complexity.
+Each "shared" instance of a register requires a multiplexer (or a mux) to arbitrate access to it.
 Unsharing, in contrast, moves the trade-off in an opposite direction.
-It increases the resource requirements of a design but reduces the wiring complexity by requiring fewer MUXes.
+It increases the number of registers in a design but reduces the wiring complexity by requiring fewer multiplexers.

 There are no universally "correct" places on this trade-off curve.
-FPGAs have a set amount of resources per block and so up to a certain point it can be better to have more registers rather than more MUXes while the opposite holds for taping out a design.
+FPGAs have a set amount of resources per block and so up to a certain point it can be better to have more registers rather than more multiplexers while the opposite holds for taping out a design.

-(XXX: This last bit might not contribute anything interesting.
-It's all technical detail)

-The optimization pass itself takes the form of a reaching definition analysis for the register uses, but unlike the conventional form of this analysis, Calyx assignments present a slight wrinkle.
-Assignments in Calyx can be guarded, which means even if a particular group runs, it is not necessarily the case that a given assignment will actually occur.
-Furthermore, since assignments are non-blocking and thus not strictly ordered, disambiguating different definitions within the same group ends up being far beyond the scope of a static dataflow analysis.
-As a final domain wrinkle, Calyx groups can appear multiple times in the control structure which means any re-writes to the group in one place must be valid in all places, though this can be sidestepped by deduplicating the groups.

-In order to make the pass appropriately conservative, we have to frame groups in terms of "must-write" and "may-read".
-We can only kill definitions if a group "must-write" a given register, but doesn't read it.
-Re-writing is similarly restricted.
-For the moment "must-write" is an overly simple criterion since it is only true for unguarded assignments.
-A more sophisticated form of the analysis may be able to make this judgment for groups with multiple (complementary) guarded assignments within a single group.
+The [optimization pass][register-sharing] itself uses a Calyx-specific version of a reaching definitions analysis that accounts for Calyx's guarded assignments.
+The reaching definition can be used to calculate groups that "must-write" and "may-read" to registers and use this information to rewrite groups to unshare registers.
+For more technical details about the implementation please take a look at the [pull request][register-sharing-pr].

 ## Calyx Interpreter